cynic-net/dent/dent/README.md

 #### Options

-No container command is run if any of the following options are given:
+No container command is run if either of the following two options are
+given:
 * `-h`, `--help`: Ignore all other arguments and print a usage summary.
 * `-L`, `--list-base-images`: List base images `dent` knows it can use